sean725/sean725/README.md

-# Welcome to repositoty - sean725!
+# Welcome to repository - sean725!

 This repository is a public repository where I upload executable application files.